-FeelLikeYouBelong.com follows up our TV programming with related tips, exercises, and resources—all geared to helping newcomers feel welcome while giving U.S. natives fascinating insights into their own culture and language.
+FeelLikeYouBelong.com archives all our TV programming along with acculturation tips, language exercises, and resources—all geared to connecting newcomers and making them feel welcome, all the while giving U.S. natives fascinating insights into their own culture and language.

 Click on the icons located in the sidebar to the right to follow Feel Like You Belong on social media or to sign up for our eNewsletter.

 Alan Headbloom is an interculturalist and applied linguist building international bridges across a variety of industries.
 He gives workshops and presentations on global communication as well as domestic HR issues such as unconscious bias and microaggressions in the workplace.

 Follow Alan on Twitter: @headbloom

 Share your story of adaptation and belonging by using the form provided on the Contact page.